 Now this might stun you but I’m not a statistician, so I had everything reviewed by a math teacher that actually teaches statistics to check these numbers and give them some perspective.
-According to her, anything under 2 standard deviations should not be considered significant here, so while we definitely know which teams are off to a good start in this evaluation, no performances stand out as particularly egregious or impressive, a standard we’ll use going forward.
+According to her, anything under two standard deviations should not be considered significant here, so while we definitely know which teams are off to a good start in this evaluation, no performances stand out as particularly egregious or impressive.
+We’ll use this standard going forward.

 THE STEPS OF KNOWLEDGE

 Records for each team in wins-losses (winning percentage):